The Master of Environment

 - GEOG 7930: Oceanography: Chemical

 - GEOG 7010: Data Science with R for Environmental Research

 - GEOG 7010: Aquatic Chemistry

 For full course descriptions, please visit the Academic Calendar.

 The following are minimum requirements for entry into the Master of Environment program.
 Meeting these requirements does not guarantee acceptance into the program.

-Students with an honours degree or equivalent (including a 4-year advanced degree) in geography (physical geography specialization) or from a program in the Earth or environmental sciences will be considered.
+Students with an honours degree or equivalent, including a 4-year advanced degree in Geography, Environmental Sciences, and/or Environmental Studies or related areas will be considered.